Committed to the prevention of child exploitation

-We help young people to stay safe, by educating children and schools about how child exploitation and grooming works in rural and provincial areas and what to look out for and by teaching protective strategies.
+Escapeline help young people to stay safe by educating them about how child exploitation and grooming works in their local area and teaching them protective strategies.

-We are a multi-disciplinary team of social work specialists in child exploitation and protection, child trauma and looked after children, teachers and experts-by-experience supported by business, legal and accountancy professionals.
+We are a multi-disciplinary team of social work specialists in child exploitation and child trauma, teachers and experts by experience supported by business, safeguarding, legal and accountancy professionals.

-We have experience of leading in child exploitation in the region and have extensive, practical knowledge and experience of how the child exploitation operates in the south west and the impact it has both on individuals, families and on local communities.
+We have experience of leading in child exploitation in the region and have extensive, practical knowledge and experience of how child exploitation operates in the South West and the impact it has on individuals, families and on local communities.